kmaida/messageboard/README.md

 ### Staging / Production

 * Run `ng build` to compile the Angular project from the root folder.
-* Start Node API and app server: `node server.js` from the root folder.
+* Start Node API and app server: `node server` from the root folder.

 The app and API will both run on `localhost:8085`.